harvard-dce/dce_lti/README.md

 By default, a successful launch will redirect to your application's `root_path`.
 This is configured via `redirect_after_successful_auth` which is evaluated in engine controller context.
-This method should have access to `current_user`, rails route helpers and other controller-specific context.
+This method should have access to `current_user`, rails route helpers and other controller-specific context through the controller instance passed to it.

 ### Invalid LTI Sessions